vanhohen/ADNinja/Tutorials/Printer Bug.md

 	UserPrincipalName    :

-Check in memory TGT with, there is no TGT in memory
+Check memory for TGT , there is no TGT in memory

 	sekurlsa::tickets /export